IgorMinar/angular/.github/ISSUE_TEMPLATE/----feature-request.md

 ---
 name: "\U0001F680Feature request"
-about: Suggest an idea for this project
+about: Suggest an feature for the Angular Framework

 ---